danconn/data-engineering/README.markdown

     git clone https://github.com/danconn/data-engineering.git

-From that directory, move down to data_engineering and assuming you have rake, rails and bundler run these commands:
+From that directory, move down to the data_engineering directoyr and assuming you have rake, rails and bundler run these commands:

     bundle install
     sudo rake db:create # you might have to put in a password